Damian Dydyn runs through the different scenarios that the New York Yankees could employ to bring Giancarlo Stanton to the Bronx.

 So how likely is it that the Yankees swoop in and land the game’s premier power bat to slot in next to the game’s other premier power bat, Aaron Judge?
 The first question we have to ask is: Can the Yankees afford Stanton’s contract while staying under the threshold?
 Yes, they’d no longer need to pay Harper next winter, but they may want to bid on Machado or Kershaw, who has an opt-out.

 Cot’s Baseball Contracts has the Yankees at about $156M next year with the Luxury Tax Threshold increasing to $197M.
-Stanton’s contract will have an AAV of $29.5M if he is traded.
-That puts the Yankees at around $186M while still having a full rotation (Chance Adams replaces C.C.
+Stanton’s contract has an AAV of $25M.
+That puts the Yankees at around $181M while still having a full rotation (Chance Adams replaces C.C.
 Sabathia), one of the game’s best bullpens, and no holes in the lineup to fill.
 Masahiro Tanaka has an opt-out, but even if he exercises it, he’s likely looking for more years, not more money, and a slight raise doesn’t change the calculus all that much.

 Plus, the Yankees have a few options for shedding some payroll if they need to.
 Chase Headley could be traded in a salary dump with Ronald Torreyes or Miguel Andujar handling third base until Gleyber Torres is ready and.
 Greg Bird has solidified his claim on first base.
 Headley is very expendable and is being paid $13M.
 They could shop Brett Gardner, as well, whose salary is the same as Headley’s.
 With Clint Frazier ready and Aaron Hicks breaking out, there are plenty of options to fill in around Judge and Stanton in the outfield.
 Even if Frazier has to be part of the package heading to Miami, Stanton, Hicks, and Judge going from left to right is a terrifying outfield for the rest of the league to have to worry about.